-When we try to understand why some people have difficulties managing their financial resources, we are tempted to blame high interest rates and intemperate spending.
-Researchers found, however, a possible new culprit – a gene that appears to be related to debt management.
+When we try to understand why some people have difficulties managing their financial resources, we are tempted to blame high-interest rates and intemperate spending.
+Researchers found, however, a possible new culprit – a gene that appears to be related to debt and money management.

-De Neve warns that, at the individual level, the version of the MAOA gene is not a predictor of financial behavior.
+De Neve warns that, at the individual level, the version of the MAOA gene is not a predictor of financial behavior and money management.
 The influence that this gene has on the financial liabilities is the same as other genes have on breast cancer: a certain version of the gene increases the risk, but many other genetic or environmental variables are also important.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.